youngker/apparmor-wiki/how-to-setup-a-policy-namespace-for-containers.md

 ## lxd

 Lxd already supports creating apparmor child namespaces.
-Nesting requirement with user namespaces
+Requirement when used with user namespaces

 # Authority to create a policy namespace